Microsoft/azure-docs.pt-pt/articles/data-factory/quickstart-create-data-factory-python.md

     copy_activity = CopyActivity(name=act_name,inputs=[dsin_ref], outputs=[dsOut_ref], source=blob_source, sink=blob_sink)

     #Create a pipeline with the copy activity

+    #Note1: To pass parameters to the pipeline, add them to the json string params_for_pipeline shown below in the format { “ParameterName1” : “ParameterValue1” } for each of the parameters needed in the pipeline.
+    #Note2: To pass parameters to a dataflow, create a pipeline parameter to hold the parameter name/value, and then consume the pipeline parameter in the dataflow parameter in the format @pipeline().parameters.parametername.

+    p_name = 'copyPipeline'
+    params_for_pipeline = {}

     p_name = 'copyPipeline'
     params_for_pipeline = {}
     p_obj = PipelineResource(activities=[copy_activity], parameters=params_for_pipeline)